JaswanthReddyPadala/NeogCamp/LEVEL-0/week-1/project/documentation.md

 }
 ```

-Now each every time the player answers correctly the score increases.
+Now each time the player answers correctly the score increases.

-Now finally print the users score at last.
+Now finally print the user's score at last.

 ```
 let finalScore = playQuiz(generalQuiz); // here we called the playQuiz function and stored the final score of the player in finalScore variable.